-Strand 1: Commerce (part of School of Business and Economics)
+Strand 1: Commerce (part of the School of Business and Economics)

 The programme in Foundation Commerce requires the completion of eight courses.
-To complete the Certificate in Foundation Commerce students must pass eight (8) courses, two (2) of which are compulsory: \LLCF11 and \LLCF12.
+To complete the Certificate in Foundation Commerce students must pass eight (8) courses, two (2) of which are compulsory: LLCF11 and LLCF12.
 Students may choose six (6) other Foundation courses from the Commerce strand.

-Semester One Semester Two LLCF11 English and Study Skills I LLCF12 English and Study Skills II Any 3 subject from below: Any 3 subject from below: MTHF11 Foundation Mathematics I MTHF12 Foundation Mathematics II CSAF11 Computer Foundations I CSAF12 Foundation Programming ACCF11 Foundation Accounting I ACCF12 Foundation Accounting II ECOF11 Foundation Economics I ECOF12 Foundation Economics II GEOF11 Foundation Geography I GEOF12 Foundation Geography II
+Semester One Semester Two LLCF11 English and Study Skills I LLCF12 English and Study Skills II Any 3 subjects from below: Any 3 subjects from below: MTHF11 Foundation Mathematics I MTHF12 Foundation Mathematics II CSAF11 Computer Foundations I CSAF12 Foundation Programming ACCF11 Foundation Accounting I ACCF12 Foundation Accounting II ECOF11 Foundation Economics I ECOF12 Foundation Economics II GEOF11 Foundation Geography I GEOF12 Foundation Geography II

-Strand 2: Social Science (part of School of Humanities & Arts)
+Strand 2: Social Science (part of the School of Humanities & Arts)

 The programme in Foundation Social Science requires the completion of eight (8) courses.
-To complete the Certificate in Foundation Social Science students must pass eight (8), two (2) of which are compulsory: \LLCF11 and \LLCF12.
-Student may choose six (6) other Foundation courses from the Social Science strand.
+To complete the Certificate in Foundation Social Science students must pass eight (8), two (2) of which are compulsory: LLCF11 and LLCF12.
+Students may choose six (6) other Foundation courses from the Social Science strand.

-Semester One Semester Two LLCF11 English and Study Skills I LLCF12 English and Study Skills II Any 3 subject from below: Any 3 subject from below: HICF11 Foundation Hindi I HICF12 Foundation Hindi II ITKF11Foundation iTaukei Language I ITKF12 Foundation iTaukei Language II HISF11 Foundation History I HISF12 Foundation History II GEOF11 Foundation Geography I GEOF12 Foundation Geography II MTHF11 Foundation Mathematics I MTHF12 Foundation Mathematics II CSAF11 Computer Foundations I CSAF12 Foundation Programming
+Semester One Semester Two LLCF11 English and Study Skills I LLCF12 English and Study Skills II Any 3 subjects from below: Any 3 subjects from below: HICF11 Foundation Hindi I HICF12 Foundation Hindi II ITKF11 Foundation iTaukei Language I ITKF12 Foundation iTaukei Language II HISF11 Foundation History I HISF12 Foundation History II GEOF11 Foundation Geography I GEOF12 Foundation Geography II MTHF11 Foundation Mathematics I MTHF12 Foundation Mathematics II CSAF11 Computer Foundations I CSAF12 Foundation Programming

-Strand 3: Science (part of School of Science and Technology)
+Strand 3: Science (part of the School of Science and Technology)

 The programme in Foundation Science requires the completion of eight (8) courses.
-To complete the Certificate in Foundation Science must pass eight (8), two (2) of which are compulsory: \LLCF11 and \LLCF12.
-Student may choose six (6) other Foundation courses from the Science strand
+To complete the Certificate in Foundation Science must pass eight (8), two (2) of which are compulsory: LLCF11 and LLCF12.
+Students may choose six (6) other Foundation courses from the Science strand.